The New Default. Your hub for building smart, fast, and sustainable AI software

 ~70%

-So the answer depends on the business model.
-Ad-supported or emerging-markets apps lean Android-first.
-Subscription and premium apps usually start on iOS.
-Apps that need both from day one should almost always pick a cross-platform stack rather than maintaining two native codebases — a decade ago that trade-off was painful, but Kotlin Multiplatform, React Native, and Flutter now produce multi-platform apps with minimal compromise.
+Apps that need both from day one should almost always choose a cross-platform stack rather than maintaining two native codebases – Flutter, React Native, and Kotlin Multiplatform now produce multi-platform apps with minimal compromise.

-6. Pick a monetization model
+6. Pick a Monetization Model

 Monetization should follow the use case, not the other way around.